 Then, select an action from the dropdown list and click Add Action.
 Keep adding other actions you want to take in the same Quick Step, clicking Add Action after each one.

 For example, you can set up a Quick Step to mark selected email messages as read and then move them to a certain folder.
+For a similar tool, check out how to create email groups and distribution lists.

 7. Open Multiple Outlook Windows